EricDahlvang/ImmediateAcceptBot/README.md

 }
 else if (activity.Type == ActivityTypes.Invoke || activity.DeliveryMode == DeliveryModes.ExpectReplies)
 {
-	// NOTE: Invoke and ExpectReplies cannot be performed async await base.ProcessAsync(httpRequest, httpResponse, bot, cancellationToken);
+	// NOTE: Invoke and ExpectReplies cannot be processed on a background thread.
+	// the response must be written before the calling thread is released. await base.ProcessAsync(httpRequest, httpResponse, bot, cancellationToken);
 }
 else